dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

    For avoiding such redundant traffic detection, it may be better that UP protocol supports to convey optional information such as policy rules in the pre-defined place and share with multiple UPFs.

--  Supporting Network Slicing Diversity a network slice is composed of UPFs belonging to the slice while a slice would share the physical resources with others. underlay transport network of UP and UPFs are shared with other network slices on the same networks.
+-  Supporting Network Slicing Diversity:

+     a network slice is composed of UPFs belonging to the slice while a slice would share the physical resources with others. underlay transport network of UP and UPFs are shared with other network slices on the same networks.